 Darkening the dark areas and brightening the bright areas further

 (S-Shaped curve has helped in darkening the shadow areas further and the flowers are made brighter.
-Overall increase of contrast has happened)
+An overall increase of contrast has happened)

 Playing with colors